-40 In particular, the relation of adjective to noun in anarthrous constructions could be cited in favor of a predicate agaqhn here.
+$^{^{40}}$ In particular, the relation of adjective to noun in anarthrous constructions could be cited in favor of a predicate ἀγαθήν here.
 In cursory form, the evidence derived from such a consideration is as follows.
 In non-equative clauses and phrases I have discovered over forty completely attributive relations in adjective-noun-adjective constructions in the NT (e.g., Matt 7:17; 23:35; Eph 1:3; Rev 18:2).
-However, none of the constructions involving paj and only one other attributive construction had an intervening word between the noun and second adjective (cf. Rom 1:11).
-Also, seven of the paj constructions were in prepositional phrases, a situation which does not parallel Titus 2:10 (e.g., Col 1:10; 2 Tim 3:17; Titus 3:1).
+However, none of the constructions involving $\pi\alpha\zeta$ and only one other attributive construction had an intervening word between the noun and second adjective (cf. Rom 1:11).
+Also, seven of the $\pi\alpha\zeta$ constructions were in prepositional phrases, a situation which does not parallel Titus 2:10 (e.g., Col 1:10; 2 Tim 3:17; Titus 3:1).

-I also discovered thirteen instances in which one adjective was attributive and one was predicate in non-equative clauses/phrases (e.g., Matt 5:36; John 7:23; Col 1:28 [here with paj and, interestingly enough, an object-complement construction]).
-In four instances the second adjective was separated from the noun by an intervening word or directly relevant to object-complements.
+directly relevant to object-complements.
 By applying the three maxims related to the identification of an object-complement construction, at least the possibility of an object-complement construction here can be established.

-First, ehdeiknumi does indeed take an object-complement elsewhere in the NT.41 Second, there are other instances of object-complements which involve an anarthrous object and a predicate adjective,42 as well as scores of passages which exhibit the more general parallel of a predicate relation in an anarthrous noun-adjective construction.43 Third, other exegetical considerations do allow for this possibility,44 and there are apparently not any contextual factors which exclude it phrase (cf. Mark 7:2; 8:19; Acts 4:16; Rev 15:1).
-John 10:32 also has an intervening verb between the noun and adjective (polla effect a ufin kala); but there is ambiguity as to the function of the second adjective.
+First, ἐνδείκνυμι does indeed take an object-complement elsewhere in the NT.41 Second, there are other instances of object-complements which involve an anarthrous object and a predicate adjective,42 as well as scores of passages which exhibit the more general parallel of a predicate relation in an anarthrous noun-adjective construction.43 Third, other exegetical considerations do allow for this possibility,44 and there are apparently not any contextual factors which exclude it phrase (cf. Mark 7:2; 8: 19; Acts 4: 16; Rev 15: I).
+John 10:32 also has an intervening verb between the noun and adjective (πολλὰ ἔργα ἔδειξα ὑμῖν καλά), but there is ambiguity as to the function of the second adjective.

 Therefore, although the attributive constructions outnumbered the constructions in which the second adjective was predicate three to one, the second type of construction commonly had an intervening word between noun and second adjective.
-Furthermore, none of the definitely attributive relations with pa; in the first attributive position had an intervening word between the noun and second adjective.
-Thus, although the construction in Titus 2:10 is similar to wholly attributive constructions in that it has pa; before the noun (but cf. Col 1:28 for an example in which the pa; preceding the noun is attributive and the adjective following is predicate), it is similar to part attributive/ part predicate constructions in that there is an intervening word between the noun and second adjective.
-There is, then, a good possibility (might one even say, an antecedent probability?) grammatically that agaqhn is a predicate adjective in Titus 2:10.
+Furthermore, none of the definitely attributive relations with $\pi \tilde{\alpha} \zeta$ in the first attributive position had an intervening word between the noun and second adjective.
+Thus, although the construction in Titus 2:10 is similar to wholly attributive constructions in that it has $\pi \tilde{\alpha} \zeta$ before the noun (but cf. Col I :28 for an example in which the 1tat; preceding the noun is attributive and the adjective following is predicate), it is similar to part attributive / part predicate constructions in that there is an intervening word between the noun and second adjective.
+There is, then, a good possibility (might one even say, an antecedent probability?) grammatically that $\tilde{\alpha}\gamma\alpha\theta\dot{\eta}\nu$ is a predicate adjective in Titus 2:10.